 1. Why were Vogue interviewers avoiding all the hard questions?

-I attended three of the sessions programmed on Saturday 29 March, in particular “My fashion life” with legendary shoe designer Manolo Blahnik, American hyper successful fashion entrepreneur Tory Burch and creative director of Italian cool and edgy brand Missoni, Angela Missoni.
+I attended three of the sessions programmed on Saturday 29 March at the 2014 Vogue Festival, in particular ‟My fashion life” with legendary shoe designer Manolo Blahnik, American hyper successful fashion entrepreneur Tory Burch and creative director of Italian cool and edgy brand Missoni, Angela Missoni.

 These three high-profile individuals were interviewed by Vogue’s fashion director, Lucinda Chambers, in about 45 minutes.

 At no point during that interview were some important questions asked about legacy and passing on the torch to the next generations, to continue the so-called ‟fashion life”.

 For example, fashion dynasty Missoni suffered several blows, in the last year or so, when Vittorio Missoni, Missoni’s chief executive officer and son of the two founders, Rosita and Ottavio, died in a plane crash in January 2013.
 Patriarch Ottavio Missoni, the brains behind the Missoni brand, passed away in May 2013.
 I was therefore expecting Ms Chambers to ask, in a considerate and respectful manner of course, during her interview with creative director Angela Missoni, how the Missoni brand was restructuring itself, having lost two of its most important business minds in the span of six months last year.